gimbal-com/Tech-book/README.md

 ## Feedback

-If you have any feedback, please reach out to us at esame4166@gmail.com
+If you have any feedback, please reach out to me.

 ## Screenshots